StevenBlack/seed/README.md

 # seed

-🔐 Hardware wallet seed CLI.
+🔐 Bitcoin wallet seed CLI.

 Given a user-provided hash, generate the bitcoin wallet seed, and other allied artefacts.